-In accordance with Article 28 of Regulation (EU) 2021/1059, a Joint monitoring committee (JMC) to monitor the implementation of the programme will be set within three months after the approval of the Programme.
-The composition of the monitoring committee shall be agreed by the participating countries and shall be in compliance with the provisions of Article 29 of Interreg Regulation.
-The composition of the JMC will respect the principles of partnership and multi-level governance and will include public authorities (regional, local and other); economic and social partners; representative of civil society, such as environmental partners, non-governmental organisations, and bodies responsible for promoting social inclusion, fundamental rights, rights of persons with disabilities, gender equality and non-discrimination; research organisations and universities and etc. The JMC shall also involve stakeholders from the regional consultations and members of the JWG.
+In accordance with Art.
+28 of Regulation (EU) 2021/1059, a Joint Monitoring Committee (JMC) to monitor the implementation of the programme will be set within three months after the approval of the Programme.
+The composition of the JMC shall be agreed by the participating countries and shall be in compliance with the provisions of Art.
+29 of Interreg Regulation.
+The composition will respect the principles of partnership and multi-level governance and will include public authorities (regional, local and other); economic and social partners; representative of civil society, such as environmental partners, non-governmental organisations, and bodies responsible for promoting social inclusion, fundamental rights, rights of persons with disabilities, gender equality and non-discrimination; research organisations and universities and etc. It will be seek to ensure gender balance in the composition of JMC.
+The JMC shall also involve stakeholders from the regional consultations and members of the JWG.
 The approach will ensure closing the loop and continuity in the process of projects identification, monitoring of the implementation and evaluation of the programme.
 The JMC will be duly informed about the activities of the Technical Assistance.

-The main competencies and responsibilities of the Monitoring committee will be set up in accordance with Article 30 of the Regulation (EU) 2021/1059.
+The main competencies and responsibilities of the JMC will be set up in accordance with Art.
+30 of the Regulation (EU) 2021/1059.

 The Programme will continue to promote transparency by publishing all important documents for consultation on the Programme's website.
 All interested parties will be invited to send observations.
-An important role in the implementation of PO 5 belongs to the governing body of the Integrated Territorial Strategy of the CB area, who will work closely with the JMC of the Programme in order to ensure the successful implementation of PO 5.
+An important role in the implementation of PO 5 belongs to the governing body of the TS of the CB area, who will work closely with the JMC of the Programme in order to ensure the successful implementation of PO 5.